pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

 input data.
 The :ref:`detect_clearsky` subsection demonstrates the use of the clear sky detection algorithm.

+The :py:func:`~pvlib.atmosphere.bird_hulstrom80_aod_bb`, and
+:py:func:`~pvlib.atmosphere.kasten96_lt` functions are useful for calculating inputs to the clear sky functions.

 We'll need these imports for the examples below.

 .. ipython::